bisc/prospect/README.md

 (PROBABILITY SPECIFICATIONS LINE BY LINE: Equations with left and right hand sides that utilize inputs of the form P[event] or P[event | event])\*

 \*At this time, events should not contain any logical OR operators (e.g. ||, ∨).

+## Running Program
+1) Open the Request_input.nb notebook, and run it
+2) When prompted to enter file name for input, select a valid input file from the same directory as the Request_input.nb notebook.
+Note that only static case files are currently accepted.